 Well, you now have a brand new record deal with Nuclear Blast.
-Would you tell some more how you ended up work with them?
+Would you tell me some more about how you ended up work with them?

-Wolf: It’s really management dealings honestly, you know, our manager Gaby, my wife, you know, she just picked them after talking to many other people, many candidates, labels – actually, you know, we even debated for a certain period of time weather do we even needed a large label because we went ahead and produced the record first, and then we were looking for a label.
-We even debated if we should self release it or not but in the end we felt it was better to have a strong distribution and strong partner and it seemed like Nuclear Blast was the one.
-We had this thing, “We’re just the musicians”, I know what I want to know, just enough but never let it get in the way of, of being creative, you know.
+Wolf: It’s management dealings honestly, you know, our manager Gaby, my wife, you know, she just picked them after talking to many other people, many candidates, labels you know, we even debated for a certain period of time whether do we even needed a large label because we went ahead and produced the record first, and then we were looking for a label.
+We even debated if we should self release it or not, but in the end, we felt it was better to have a strong distribution and strong partner, and it seemed like Nuclear Blast was the one.
+We had this thing, “We’re just the musicians” I know what I want to know, just enough but never let it get in the way of being creative, you know.
 Gaby’s always been – We’ve always been some sort of a family operated business, you know, with Gaby being the manager we never really had, you know, too many outside people in our inner circle.

 So what kind of deal you have with Nuclear Blast.
-How many albums it does includ
+How many albums it does include

 More than one?

-Have you checked out other bands on Nuclear Blast like Testament or something like that who with whom Andy Sneap has worked?
+Have you checked out other Nuclear Blast bands like Testament or something like that with whom Andy Sneap has worked?

 Wolf: That would be nice, wouldn’t it?
 That’s a good idea.

 So do you own the rights to old albums?

 Wolf: Yeah, we’ll have to debate when and when the time is right we might as well do that.
 Yeah, that would be a good idea?